Skip to Main Content

 • Loren Christie – Tourism/Hospitality Expert

-• TJ Jones - Founding Consultant, Full Picture Management
+• TJ Jones - Founding Consultant | Full Picture Management

-• Allyson Tonelli - Director of Sales, Tourism Kingston
+• Allyson Tonelli - Director of Sales | Tourism Kingston

 Session Recording

-Session Information: Building better business through diversity, equity, and inclusion starts with each individual assessing the past, present, and future to identify opportunities to improve, adapt and shift.
+Building better business through diversity, equity, and inclusion starts with each individual assessing the past, present, and future to identify opportunities to improve, adapt and shift.
 This workshop will provide the steps to conduct a discovery within your own operations and businesses to identify current gaps.
 You will gain insights through hearing about others’ experiences in the marketplace as we share best practice stories and examples of how adjusting your business to be more inclusive leads to better business success.

 Speakers: